 Unfortunately, some things are lost in transition.
 While updated Google TVs will have better mobile app compatibility thanks to Android NDK support, the Chrome browser has changed from the PC to the Android version, meaning there's no Flash support.
 There's no Crackle, no Hulu, and no watchESPN.
 Read More

 Reports have been circulating for the last week or so that the Android 4.2.2 bits were arriving on WiFi-only Note 8.0 devices, but now the floodgates appear to have opened.
 Almost all Note 8.0 units in the US should now be able to get the update in the system menu or by connecting to Samsung's Kies software.

 Xperia Tablet Z WiFi owners, the time has come for you to make the jump to Android 4.2.2.
 The latest firmware update, version 10.3.1.C.0.136, updates the six-month tablet to the next version of Jelly Bean and brings with it a slew of features worth salivating over, such as support for 64GB SD cards, and some that may be more subjective, such as the transition from a tablet UI to a phone UI.
+This means that the soft buttons (back, home, and recent) are now centered at the bottom of the screen, and the notification bar has been shifted to the top.
 Read More

 HTC hasn't completely forgotten its older devices as it continues talking up the HTC One.
 The One X+ is finally getting an update to Android 4.2.2, which is actually newer software than the current generation One in the US runs... but that's beside the point.
 The OTA is hitting Taiwan first, but we've already got a full system dump and a ROM based on it.